 O-1314-8: Section 21-112 sets forth the wastewater rates for Norman customers.
 Ordinance No. O-1314-8 proposes to change the base rate from \$3.90 per month to \$5.00 per month.
-It also proposes to change the commodity rate from \$1.60 per month to \$2.70 per month, per 1,000 gallons of consumption.
+It also proposes to change the commodity rate from \$1.60 per month to \$2.70 per month.
 More than half of the City's residential customers are billed for wastewater use of 3,000 gallons or less.
 If approved, this change in rate structure means the bills for over half of our customers are billed for wastewater use of 4,000 gallons or less.
-If approved, this change in rate structure means the bills for over half of over half of over half of our customers will increase by \$3.74 per month or less.
-Similarly, more than half of the City's commercial customers are billed for wastewater use of 4,000 gallons or less.
+If approved, this change in rate structure means the bills for structure means the bills for over half of our customers are billed for wastewater use of 4,000 gallons or less.
 If approved, this change in rate structure means the bills for over half of our commercial customers will increase by \$7.39 or less.

-In reviewing the rate options, the NUA examined the rates of comparable cities in our region, as well as the rate of increase of the Consumer Price Index (CPI) since our last rate increase (an average annual increase of 2.44%, which would result in a cumulative increase in Norman's sewer base rate to \$6.02) and the rate of increase for wastewater rates as reported by the American Water Works Association (AWWA, an average annual increase of 5.2% which would result in a cumulative increase in Norman's sewer consumption charge to \$9.71 per thousand gallons).
-The proposed rate increases for over half of Norman's customers of \$3.74 or less per month for residential and \$7.39 or less per month for commercial are well less than these ranges which would be suggested by CPI or AWWA.
+In reviewing the rate options, Council examined the rates of comparable cities in our region, as well as the rate of increase of the Consumer Price Index (CPI) since our last rate increase (an average annual increase of 2.44%, which would result in a base rate increase to \$6.02) and the rate of increase for wastewater rates as reported by the American Water Works Association (AWWA, an average annual increase of 5.2%, which would result in an increase in Norman's consumption rates to \$9.71 per thousand gallons).
+The proposed rate increases for over half of Norman's customers of \$3.74 or less per month for residential and \$7.39 or less per month for commercial are well within these increase ranges suggested by CPI and AWWA.

 The proposed rate increase is sufficient to cover the estimated bond payments if amortized over 20 years, resulting in an estimated annual payment of \$2.8 million.
 However, it has been recognized that a total of approximately \$5.7 million of the temporary sewer sales tax (SST) remains unspent.
 This remaining SST fund has been discussed by previous Council's as being set aside to further the North WRF phase of the 2001 Wastewater Master Plan to make sure the wishes of the voters in 2003 are respected.
-With the South WRF Improvements currently proposed increasing capacity to 17 mgd, it is probable that the North WRF portion of the 2001 Wastewater Master Plan increasing capacity another 4.5 mgd will not be needed or ready for construction for at least 15 to 16 more years.
+With the South WRF Improvements currently proposed increasing capacity to 17 MGD, it is possible that the North WRF portion of the 2001 Wastewater Master Plan increasing capacity another 4.5 MGD would not be needed for at least 15 more years.

-A key component to integrating the 2001 Wastewater Master Plan with the City's current Long Term Water Plan is the subject of "reuse" and the possibility of filtering highly treated effluent from a North WRF through additional naturally cleansing filtering systems to be developed in the Little River Basin to recharge Lake Thunderbird.
-Such reuse options were contemplated in the 2001 WWMP and with the purchase of the Little River Water Reclamation Facility site in 2002.
-Integration of sewer reuse components into the Long Term Water Plan is being worked on cooperatively with the Oklahoma Department of Environmental Quality, the Central Oklahoma Master Conservancy District, Norman's State Legislative Delegation and other community partners.
+A key component to integrating the 2001 Wastewater Master Plan with the City's current Long Term Water Plan is the subject of wastewater reclamation or "reuse" and the possibility of filtering highly treated effluent from a North WRF through additional naturally cleansing filtering systems to be developed in the Little River Basin to recharge Lake Thunderbird.
+Wastewater reuse options were contemplated in the 2001 WWMP and in the purchase of the North WRF site in 2002.
+Integration of this component into the Long Term Water Plan is being worked on cooperatively with the Oklahoma Department of Environmental Quality, Central Oklahoma Master Conservancy District, Norman's State Legislative Delegation and other community partners.
 With the South WRF Improvement Project including increased capacity, additional time is afforded before the North WRF will be needed, furthering the opportunity to incorporate a "reuse" plan into the North WRF Project.